mesonbuild/meson-python/docs/reference/meson-compatibility.rst

    and similar installation functions.
 On older Meson versions, these arguments have no effect.

+.. option:: 1.2.3

+   Python 3.12 Meson 1.2.3 and later do not rely anymore on ``distutils`` and is required to support support Python 3.12 and later where the ``distutils`` modules has been removed from the Python standard library. ``meson-python`` depends on this versions of Meson, when installed on Python 3.12, thus packages using ``meson-python`` do not need to add an explicit version requirement.

 .. option:: 1.3.0

    Meson 1.3.0 or later is required for compiling extension modules